St Nicholas' Chapel, King's Lynn, Norfolk

 - See and hear stories of the past lives of Lynn's notable residents, including the town's seafarers

-- Explore the Consistory Court and deleve into the dress up box to pass judgements on your friends and family
+- Explore the Consistory Court and dress up to pass judgements on your friends and family

 Conservation and Regeneration

-Visit our regeneration project pages for details of the £2.7 million conservation project at St Nicholas' Chapel that was completed in 2015.
+Visit our regeneration project pages for details of the £2.7 million conservation project at St Nicholas' Chapel completed in 2015.

-The Friends' of St Nicholas Chapel seek to help preserve and promote the chapel and support our aims.
+The Friends' of St Nicholas Chapel seek to help preserve and promote the Chapel.
 If you would like information on how to join the friends please visit www.stnicholaskingslynn.org.uk

 Useful local links: